cela123/StewardIQAssessment/README.md

 This project demonstrates a full-stack application with a React + Vite frontend and a .NET backend API.
 It showcases the ability to create modular, maintainable components with TypeScript and Material-UI (MUI), as well as handle API integration and filtering.

 ### Technologies Used
-1. Frontend: React, TypeScript, Vite, Material-UI (MUI)
+1. React, TypeScript, Vite, Material-UI (MUI)
-2. Backend: .NET 8 / ASP.NET Core Web API Other: Node.js, npm
+2. .NET 8 / ASP.NET Core Web API
+3. Node.js, npm

 ### Getting Started
 #### Frontend